BruttherJOE/JESSICA-SOAR/Arduino to move jessica/XBOX CONTROLLER TO RPI.md

+ # xbox controller to move Jessica

-got some problems : when connecting bluetooth module to rpi it kicks out ssh connection as well as ethernet connection at the same time.
+got some initial problems : when connecting bluetooth module to rpi it kicks out ssh connection as well as ethernet connection at the same time.

 We first install the driver so that it can be communicated with the controller: